alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## Load Flames files authored with Apophysis, Fractorium, etc.

-Following are some images showing FLAM3 for Houdini rendering some of the Fractorium's example flame files.
+Following are some images showing FLAM3H rendering some of the Fractorium's example flame files.
-Some have been modified to fit within FLAM3 for Houdini's available variations.
+Some have been modified to fit within FLAM3H's available variations.
 The screenshots show Houdini Karma interactive on the left, and Fractorium with the same flame file on the right.

 `Chocolate Scaffold in Too Many Dimensions by plangkye.
 Source: Fractorium`